top of page

 “Of course I reacted—I didn’t know another way yet.”

-This gentle phrase became a gateway.
-A sacred doorway into self-compassion.
+This gentle phrase became a gateway—a sacred doorway into self-compassion.

 What Happens When We Stop Judging Ourselves?

-✨ What if, instead of judgment, we offered grace?✨ What if we said, “Of course I did what I did.
-It was the best I had in that moment.”✨ And from that place… began to heal?
+But the Soul Recovery process asks us to look deeper. ✨ What if, instead of judgment, we offered grace?✨ What if we said, “Of course I did what I did.
+It was the best I had in that moment.” ✨ And from that place, we began to heal?

 When you say “of course” with tenderness, you affirm:

-• That you were trying to survive
+• That you were trying to survive.

-• That your choices made sense given what you knew at the time
+• That your choices made sense given what you knew at the time.

-• That healing doesn’t require punishment—it requires presence
+• That healing doesn’t require punishment—it requires presence.

 From Inner Critic to Inner Ally

-So many of us carry an inner voice that sounds like judgment, like shame, like “not enough.”
-That voice isn’t your soul.
-It’s a wound.
+So many of us carry an inner voice that sounds like judgment and shame, echoing “not enough.”
+That voice isn’t your soul; it’s a wound.
+In Soul Recovery, we’re learning to transform that voice into something new.

 From Breakdown to Breakthrough

-In this episode, I share how “of course” connects to the idea of spiritual resurrection—especially during seasons of transformation, like Easter and spring.We often go through personal crucifixions—moments where it feels like everything is falling apart—before we rise into something greater.
+In this episode, I share how “of course” connects to the idea of spiritual resurrection—especially during seasons of transformation, like Easter and spring.
+We often go through personal crucifixions—moments when everything feels like it’s falling apart—before we rise into something greater.

-Try This Soul Recovery Practice:
+Try This Soul Recovery Practice

-Take a quiet moment and write down a past action, reaction, or regret that still feels tender.Now, breathe deeply.Place your hand on your heart.And gently say:
+Take a quiet moment and write down a past action, reaction, or regret that still feels tender.
+Now, breathe deeply.
+Place your hand on your heart.
+And gently say:

-“Of course I did that.Of course I felt that way.I was doing the best I could.”
+“Of course I did that.
+Of course I felt that way.
+I was doing the best I could.”

-Notice what softens.Notice what shifts.This is Soul Recovery in motion.
+Notice what softens.
+Notice what shifts.
+This is Soul Recovery in motion.

 You Are Not Broken.
 You Are Remembering Your Wholeness.

 You don’t need to fix yourself.
-You don’t need to go back and change the past.You just need to meet yourself in this moment, with honesty and love.
+You don’t need to go back and change the past.
+You just need to meet yourself in this moment, with honesty and love.

-You are not broken—you are remembering your wholeness.And of course healing is possible for you.
+You are not broken—you are remembering your wholeness.
+And of course healing is possible for you.

 Comments